svlada/svlada.github.io/posts/require-js-optimization-part2.md

 layout: layouts/post.njk
 permalink: "require-js-optimization-part2/index.html"
 ---
-Jump to complete source code [source code](#source).

-This is RequireJS optimizer tutorial, second one in the RequireJs series([part 1](/require-js-dependency-management-part1/),[part 2](/require-js-optimization-part2/).
-Reading material about r.js and RequireJS is in references section of article.
+This article will help you understand the RequireJS optimizer.
+An introductory article about RequireJS dependency management can be found in [part 1](/require-js-dependency-management-part1/) of the series.

-## Table of contents:
+## Table of contents

 1. <a href="#t0">Introduction</a>
 2. <a href="#t1">Require.js optimizer</a>
 3. <a href="#t2">Require.js optimizer dump dependencies to single file</a>

 ### <a name="t0" id="t0">Introduction</a>

-This is short article in which I will explain you how to build and optimize your javascript code with ReqireJS optimization tool r.js.

 James Burke [recommends](http://requirejs.org/docs/optimization.html) using node.js for optimizing and building your code.
 Make sure you have node.js installed on your machine.
 You can download node.js from [here](http://nodejs.org/#download).